-Within this strategy we will adopt the definition of quality set out in the Quality and Engagement Act, namely that quality within healthcare is a system-wide way of working to provide safe, effective, person-centred, timely, efficient and equitable health care in the context of a learning culture.
-(WG, Health and Social Care (Quality and Engagement) (Wales) Act, 2020)
+Within Swansea Bay UHB we will adopt the definition of quality set out in the Quality and Engagement Act, namely that quality within healthcare is

+A system-wide way of working to provide safe, effective, person-centred, timely, efficient and equitable health care in the context of a learning culture.

+(WG, Health and Social Care (Quality and Engagement) (Wales) Act, 2020).